PGY1 Pharmacy Residency Program

 Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership and education.
 They will be prepared to provide patient care, seek board certification in pharmacotherapy, and pursue advanced education and training opportunities, including postgraduate year two (PGY2) residencies.

-We are committed to prioritizing diversity, equity and inclusion among pharmacy residents.
-Our program believes that a residency class from a diverse set of backgrounds helps broaden perspectives, leads to creative problem solving, enriches our department, and ultimately fosters excellent patient care.
+Our program believes that a residency class from a unique set of backgrounds helps broaden perspectives, leads to creative problem solving, enriches our department, and ultimately fosters excellent patient care.

-We continually challenge ourselves to work toward a more equitable and inclusive program through our recruitment process, policies and interactions.
-Our program respects the dignity and worth of each resident, and we cultivate a culture where value is seen in everyone's unique differences.
+We continually challenge ourselves to work toward a holistic program through our recruitment process, policies and interactions.
+Our program respects the dignity and worth of each resident, and we cultivate an environment where value is seen in everyone's differences.

 Our Approach